 - Steem Dollars (SBD).
-This currency is pegged to the US dollar, and when a user creates popular content, he or she can choose to receive 50% of the payment in Steem Dollars.
+This currency is pegged to the US dollar and when a user creates popular content, they can choose to receive 50% of their payment in Steem Dollars.

 - Steem Power.
 Steem Power is STEEM tokens that have been vested, which means they can’t be sold for 13 weeks.
-Holding Steem Power entitles you to a proportionate ownership in the network, and the more Steem Power a user has, the more influence he or she has over the value of the content upvoted or created.
+Holding Steem Power entitles you to a proportionate ownership in the network, and the more Steem Power a user has, the more influence they have over the value of the content upvoted or created.

 What to consider before buying STEEM

 Cryptocurrencies are highly volatile and speculative, and you should understand the risks involved in purchasing them before you buy.
 Consider the following factors if you’re thinking of buying STEEM tokens:

 - Supply.
 According to CoinMarketCap, the circulating supply of STEEM tokens at the time of writing (11 April 2018) was 256,157,558 out of a total supply of 273,131,652.
 Starting from December 2016, Steem began creating new tokens at an inflation rate of 9.5% for the first year.
 For every consecutive year, the inflation rate will drop by 0.5% until it reaches 0.95% inflation.

 - STEEM use.
 You can use STEEM tokens to increase your curating power within the Steemit.com network or trade it with other cryptocurrencies at an exchange.

 - Powering up.
 You can increase your Steem Power with STEEM tokens by powering up.
 While the user is powered up, the STEEM tokens are locked.
 Once a user decides to redeem their STEEM tokens, they need to power down and their tokens will be unlocked in a period of three months.